GammaCygni/chapfits/README.md

 This procedure fits a double Chapman function to all input Mars Global Surveyor radio occultation profiles and compiles the bestfits and fits arrays with all of the fit parameters and ancillary information about each profile.

+Requires standard IDL library only. fitsfn_final.pro calls the other chapman*.pro